aarotaylor/helix_corp/rudder.md

 # Notes

+- Next pass [2023-02-21]
+    - hovering mouse over image calls function `done`
+    - function gets dimensions of image `<=`, and coordinates of mouse
+    - given the coordinates of the image, and the dimensions, location of the mouse can be determined with math from the

 - Initial pass [2023-02-07]:
     - Get the dimensions of the background image `<=`
         - Issue: Need to access the HTML img tag to get client dimensions